Connectionism: Connectionism vs. computationalism debate

 Despite these differences, some theorists have proposed that the connectionist architecture is simply the manner in which organic brains happen to implement the symbol-manipulation system.
 This is logically possible, as it is well known that connectionist models can implement symbol-manipulation systems of the kind used in computationalist models, as indeed they must be able if they are to explain the human ability to perform symbol-manipulation tasks.
-Several cognitive models combining both symbol-manipulative and connectionist architectures have been proposed, notably among them Paul Smolensky's Integrated Connectionist/Symbolic Cognitive Architecture (ICS).
+Several cognitive models combining both symbol-manipulative and connectionist architectures have been proposed.
+Among them are Paul Smolensky's Integrated Connectionist/Symbolic Cognitive Architecture (ICS). and Ron Sun's CLARION (cognitive architecture).
 But the debate rests on whether this symbol manipulation forms the foundation of cognition in general, so this is not a potential vindication of computationalism.
 Nonetheless, computational descriptions may be helpful high-level descriptions of cognition of logic, for example.

 The debate was largely centred on logical arguments about whether connectionist networks could produce the syntactic structure observed in this sort of reasoning.
 This was later achieved although using fast-variable binding abilities outside of those standardly assumed in connectionist models.

 Part of the appeal of computational descriptions is that they are relatively easy to interpret, and thus may be seen as contributing to our understanding of particular mental processes, whereas connectionist models are in general more opaque, to the extent that they may be describable only in very general terms (such as specifying the learning algorithm, the number of units, etc.), or in unhelpfully low-level terms.
-In this sense connectionist models may instantiate, and thereby provide evidence for, a broad theory of cognition (i.e., connectionism), without representing a helpful theory of the particular process that is being modelled.
-In this sense the debate might be considered as to some extent reflecting a mere difference in the level of analysis in which particular theories are framed.
+In this sense, connectionist models may instantiate, and thereby provide evidence for, a broad theory of cognition (i.e., connectionism), without representing a helpful theory of the particular process that is being modelled.
+In this sense, the debate might be considered as to some extent reflecting a mere difference in the level of analysis in which particular theories are framed.
 Some researchers suggest that the analysis gap is the consequence of connectionist mechanisms giving rise to emergent phenomena that may be describable in computational terms.

-In the 2000s the popularity of dynamical systems in philosophy of mind have added a new perspective on the debate; some authors now argue that any split between connectionism and computationalism is more conclusively characterized as a split between computationalism and dynamical systems.
+In the 2000s, the popularity of dynamical systems in philosophy of mind have added a new perspective on the debate; some authors now argue that any split between connectionism and computationalism is more conclusively characterized as a split between computationalism and dynamical systems.

 In 2014, Alex Graves and others from DeepMind published a series of papers describing a novel Deep Neural Network structure called the Neural Turing Machine able to read symbols on a tape and store symbols in memory.
 Relational Networks, another Deep Network module published by DeepMind, are able to create object-like representations and manipulate them to answer complex questions.
 Relational Networks and Neural Turing Machines are further evidence that connectionism and computationalism need not be at odds.